 This recipe is timidly wandering over to Fiesta Friday , hosted by

 Liz @ spadesspatulasandspoons.com and Deb @ Pantry Portfolio – where I don’t suspect it will be made by many, but who knows?
-However, there are always popular recipe notions to be had there!
+However, there are always popular and good recipe notions to be had there!